 Such threats can also expose personal and sensitive information of students, teachers and other staff, often leading to significant recovery costs.
 For example, a threat of this nature could potentially result in personal information such as students’ names and addresses being posted on other websites where it does not belong, compromising their safety and security.
 This can also lead to reputational damage to the school.

-There are numerous other risk, not necessarily technological, that impact schools at any given time.
-These risks range from financial, reputational, regulatory and legal, health and safety, human resource among others.
+There are numerous other risks, not necessarily technological, that impact schools at any given time.
+These risks range from financial, reputational, regulatory and legal, to health and safety, human resource and so on.

 Managing the Risk